Wrongful Termination in Minneapolis

 Fourth, immediately send a letter or email request to your employer requesting your personnel file and the reason for your termination.
 Under Minnesota law, your employer needs to provide it to you.
 If your employer hasn’t paid you all of your wages or given you your last paycheck, make sure to request those wages in writing also (by letter or email).

-Contact Our Minneapolis Employment and Wrongful Termination Lawyers for a Free Consultation.
+Contact Our Minneapolis Employment and Wrongful Termination Lawyers.